new-guy/screeps-os/README.md

 ### CPU Usage

-If we're above the high watermark, use up to 90% of the tickLimit

-If we're below the high watermark, use up to 90% of the limit

-If we're below the low watermark, use up to 50% of the limit
+If we're above the high watermark, use up to 90% of the tickLimit If we're below the high watermark, use up to 90% of the limit If we're below the low watermark, use up to 50% of the limit

 ## Goals

 ### Useful bootstrappers

-- They need to build
-- They need to refill spawn and extensions
+- They need to repair roads
 - Need to have procedural unit definitions
+- We need to spawn enough bootstrappers to fill the queue
+    - Creep Spawning should have a count of creeps to spawn rather than creating a separate process for each creep
+    - The `ensureProcess` command should modify memory of the process being ensured

 ### Tidy UP

+- Break the construction flag generator into its own process
 - Need a higher level function for flag parsing, or turn flag parsers into their own object
-- Break the construction flag generator into its own process
 - Able to have processes sleep
     - Set game time to sleep till.
 Do not add to list of processes to run until we have passed that time
 - Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.
 - Use sleep to force building regeneration every once in a while
 - Move room and creep property initialization somewhere better than main.js
-- Creep Spawning should have a count of creeps to spawn rather than creating a separate processe for each creep
 - Move room tools from HRCT to RT
 - Break logic in PCFM into smaller parts

 ### Colony Scouting

+- Create a colony scouting process that automatically sends out scouts whenever our scouting info is old
+    - Start off by scouting the surrounding 2 rooms
+    - Store scouting info in memory:
+        - How far away the sources are from the two different rooms' hearts
+        - Source location
+        - Whether or not it is an SK room
+        - room-level distance (how many rooms do I need to cross to get here?)
+- Update the Colony's get sources command (and the bootstrapper's knowledge of how to get sources) to include scouted sources if no valid ones can be found inside the colony

+### Room Pairs

+## Things we need

+- Need a generic way of creating states, transitions, etc
+- Probably need to set process default priority by some sort of dictionary rather than depending on the process to be honest - this will allow us to update priorities without recreating the process tree.
+- Test out that CPU conservation works

+### Notes on what to build

+- Room Pairs
+    - Only do this if we have enough GCL
+    - Designate one as the primary and one as the secondary
+        - This is only used for upgrading.
+Once both are RCL7, we should not treat them any differently
+    - Spawns from both are available to the colony
+    - High level plan for pair building
+        - Upon primary being above RCL2, us having enough GCL, and secondary room not being set
+            - Scout for adjacent room for Secondary
+            - If we can find a place to put its heart, it's a valid candidate
+            - Select the one with the most "plains" territory
+            - Send bootstrappers from primary.
+Process dies when secondary's spawn is built
+        - Primary should be focused to RCL4
+            - Create a process specifically for bootstrappers for primary
+            - Second process to create individual bootstrapper for secondary
+        - Secondary should be focused to RCL4
+            - Reverse of above
+        - Primary should be focused to RCL7
+        - Secondary should be focused to RCL7

+- Scouting
     - Colonies need to understand rooms that are nearby.
 This means that it needs to automatically scout rooms.
         - Maybe have two different scouting control processes - one for when we have observer, and one for not.
 Start with the latter (duh)
         - Colonies need a memory object to keep track of scouting reports.
 Something like

         {
             "reportTime": Game.tick when created,
             "info": {
                 //Info that's created by the scouting process }
         }
     - Need to automatically add sources in nearby rooms to the list of available sources.
 This needs that the colony object needs to automatically send scouts outside of the room

-## Things we need

-- Colonies need to return sources as being available only if there's an open spot next to them
-- Need a generic way of creating states, transitions, etc
-- Probably need to set process default priority by some sort of dictionary rather than depending on the process to be honest - this will allow us to update priorities without recreating the process tree.

-### CPU Conservation & Resource handling

-- Able to skip running processes & promote their priority if we're low on CPU (have this theshold be controlled by a CONSTANT so that we can test out the functionality);
-- Able to postpone running processes till the next tick because we don't have enough resources
-    - Need a getCost() function for the process to allow it to calculate and return its cost
-    - Need to be able to assign different amounts of resources based upon different criteria.
-Initially just different resources per class type.
-For example, gatherers vs combat.
-Eventually we need to do that on the Colony AND role/objective (meaning attack, defend, economy) level
-- Able to add too many processes for one tick and have them run over the course of multiple ticks.
+- Mining
+    - Each mining operation should be its own process
+    - Colonies should have a mining manager process which controls the mining operations
+        - Mining operations should be started one by one.
+New mining operations should only be started when the previous has all of its creeps being spawned or in existence
+        - New mining operations should only be created if the room is in the right state, and if there's room in the queue.
+        - If we have a pair of rooms, we need to force the destination
+        - To create a route, have the manager check the colony's available sources (meaning not owned by SKs or other players) by order of nearest to either of the colony's storages one by one
+            - If there is a route for that source already, continue
+            - If there is not a route, create one.
+            - If we can't find any available sources, tell the colony that we need to scout
+    - Miners should just go to their assigned source, make sure a container is built, and mine
+    - Haulers should pick up from their assigned source, then deposit in the closest storage (this value should be cached)

+- Colony/Room States
+    - We effectively have two types of creeps - the necessary ones and the "gravy" ones
+    - We need to first ensure that rooms are trying to spawn the necessary ones
+    - Then, based upon room state, we spawn the gravy
+    - State is determine based upon different factors.
+Whenever states change, though, we need to kill all of the processes from the previous state (they should all be children of that state), then start up the new state